bullbulk/fastapi-template/README.md

 Check the `api_guide.py` to learn the basics of API of this project

-To get inside the container with a `bash` session you can start the stack with:
+To get inside the container with a `shell` session you can start the stack with:

 ```console
 $ docker-compose up -d